mikrono/tModLoaderWiki_kr_ko/ModNPC.md

 Allows you to set all your NPC's properties, such as width, damage, aiStyle, lifeMax, etc.

+### public virtual void ScaleExpertStats(int numPlayers, float bossLifeScale)

+Allows you to customize this NPC's stats in expert mode.
+This is useful because expert mode's doubling of damage and life might be too much sometimes (for example, with bosses).
+Also useful for scaling life with the number of players in the world.

 ### public virtual bool PreAI()

 Allows you to determine how this NPC behaves.
 Return false to stop the vanilla AI and the AI hook from being run.
 Returns true by default.